kleinbottle/swanlotus/content/blogs/radians/radians.md

 When $\theta$ is in the third quadrant, for instance, $OS$ extrapolated in the negative direction will not intersect the tangent $DT$ in the negative $y$ direction as they diverge.
 So, the line $SO$ must be produced in the positive $y$ direction to once more intersect the tangent at $T$.
 That explains why tangents of angles in the third quadrant are positive.

 By moving from triangles to the unit circle on coordinate axes, we have enabled $\theta$ to take on any value between 0 and $2\pi$ radians.
+The trigonometric functions have been unshackled from the triangle and are can take on _any_ real number as arguments.
+The graphs of the three standard trigonometric functions are shown in FigureTTTT.

+Figure TTTT.

 Note that when  $\theta = 2\pi$ radians, we cannot really distinguish it from $\theta=0$ radians.
 So, one angle may masquerade as another unless we have accounting devices to optionally add $2n\pi$ to angles with the proviso that $n$ is an integer.
 And this concept is a segue to power series expansions of trigonometric functions, their use in calculus, and later on, in Fourier series.

 ## Power series for trigonometric functions

-This is where the plot thickens.
+This is where the plot really thickens.

 Both the statements $\sin(30°)=0.5$ and $\sin(\frac{\pi}{6})=0.5$ are factually correct and perfectly acceptable.
 We will not be committing any mathematical heresies through either statement.^[Note that while it is mandatory to affix the degree sign as a superscript, radians being pure numbers do not require any special identification.]